+- Commitment to DNR.
+RK&K will work alongside DNR representatives and utilize a proven, efficient and effective approach to meet the project objectives.
+RK&K is committed to working with DNR to meet the needs of this project.

-Ability to Begin Immediately.
-RK&K's team can begin work on the project immediately and has the available resources to meet the DNR's desired schedule.
-Project success will be the focus of the RK&K Team, providing on-time and on-budget delivery of services.
+- Ability to Begin Immediately.
+RK&K's team has the resources to meet DNR's desired schedule and is available to begin work immediately.
+Project success will be RK&K's focus, providing on-time and on-budget delivery of services.

-RK&K sincerely appreciates this opportunity to demonstrate our outstanding technical capabilities in providing engineering services, team innovation, and unparalleled project commitment.
-The RK&K Team is enthusiastic about the opportunity to serve DNR on this important project and welcomes an opportunity to meet with the selection committee to discuss the project in more detail.
-If you have any questions regarding this proposal, please feel free to contact me at 304.788.3370 or e-mail icole@rkk.com.
+RK&K appreciates this opportunity to demonstrate our outstanding technical capabilities in providing engineering services, team innovation, and unparalleled project commitment.
+We are eager to serve DNR on this important project and welcome an opportunity to meet with the selection committee to discuss the project further.
+If you have any questions, please contact me at 304.788.3370 or e-mail icole@rkk.com.

 Very truly yours,

-Rummel, Kiepper & Kahl, LLP
+Rummel, Klepper & Kahl, LLP

 John W. Cole, PE

 Manager, Municipal Engineering

 Purchasing Divison 2019 Washington Street East Post Office Box 50130 Charleston, WV 25305-0130

-State of West Virginia Centralized Expression of Interest 02 - Architect/Engr
+State of West Virginia Centralized Expression of Interest

+02 - Architect/Engr

-Proc Folder: 544954
+Proc Folder: 544955

-Doc Description: A/E Services-Canaan Valley Resort Wastewater Improvements
+Doc Description: A/E Services for Cass Scenic Railroad SP Wastewater Repairs

 Proc Type: Central Contract - Fixed Amt

+Version Date Issued Solicitation Closes Solicitation No 2019-02-22 1 2019-02-01 CEOL 0310 DNR1900000002 13:30:00

+BID RECEIVING LOCATION

 BID CLERK

 DEPARTMENT OF ADMINISTRATION

 PURCHASING DIVISION

 2019 WASHINGTON ST E

 CHARLESTON

 W

-25305

 US

+VENDOR

 Vendor Name, Address and Telephone Number: